byrney/modern/README.md

 `vagrant`.
 (Currently the prepare script has an error setting up rdp.
 Continue and the rest should be ok).

+It will also install chef-client by downloading the MSI from opscode

+Let it reboot so that the updates get installed.

+## Optionally save the prepared image ##

+If you plan on creating many VMs with this box then it's probably worth updating the box in vagrant with the prepare script and updates applied.

+1. Shut down the VM

+    vagrant halt

+2. Back on the host, Export/Package the box

+    vagrant package --base modern81 --out modern81.box

+3. Once the box is created import it

+    vagrant box add --name modern81 --provider virtualbox  --force modern81.box

+Once imported this will be version 2 of your modern81 box.
+Next time vagrant starts it will use the new one.

+You can delete the `modern81.box` file now.

 ## Start up with vagrant ##

 Shut down the box using the VM Gui, return to your host terminal and try